biodiversitycellatlas/bca-website/README.md

 docker compose exec web python manage.py migrate
 ```

-This command runs automatically when the web app container starts.
-As such, you
+The `migrate` command runs automatically when the web app container starts.
+As
-may simply restart the web app service to apply changes to Django models:
+such, you may simply restart the web app service to apply changes to Django
+models:

 ```bash
 docker compose restart web